Entrepreneurship for Kids™

 Creating collaborations between people and organizations also requires social skills.

-The entrepreneur has to be able to communicate and get close to people, along with the ability to identify opportunities and negotiate.
+The entrepreneur must be able to communicate effectively and establish connections with people, as well as identify opportunities and negotiate effectively.
 To do this, he must use his interpersonal skills.

 One with high-level social skills can leverage them to create relationships and opportunities.

-Collaborations between organizations and corporations always begin with people who talk to each other and show an interest in each other.
+Collaborations between organizations and corporations often begin with individuals who engage in conversation and demonstrate mutual interest

 The outcome of a collaboration between people from different fields is: